salif/linkita/README.md

 ## Managing versions

-If you installed it as a submodule, you can update by running this:
+If you installed it as a submodule, you can update by running this command:

 ```sh
 git submodule update --remote themes/linkita